clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

         self.response(to, {'message':'Hello World'})
 ```

-We have added a `actionHelloWorld` method to our class.
-We will notice here that the `action` prefix is mandatory in order to be called through the zeroframe api.
+We have added an `actionHelloWorld` method to our class.
+Notice here that the `action` prefix is mandatory in order to be called through the zeroframe api.

-We have two important elements that we are using here :
+We have two important elements that we are using here:
-1. **to** : represent the zite that called our comand.
+1. **to**: represents the zite that called our command.
-2. **response(to, json)**: the method that return the response to the zite using json format through websocket.
+2. **response(to, json)**: the method that returns the response to the zite through websocket using json format.

-Our plugin is done.
-Let's test it !
+We have finished our plugin.
+Now, let's test it!

-> **Note** : I am only showing here how to create a UIWebsocket plugin type there is others class that accept plugins :
+> **Note** : Here, I am only showing how to create a UIWebsocket plugin, but there are other classes that accept plugins.
+These include:
 - UiRequest
 - User
 - UserManager